University Policy

 - Donations from individuals who are no longer permanent leave-earning employees will be forfeited.

-If a recipient separates from state employment due to resignation, retirement, or death, participation in the Voluntary Shared Leave program ends.
-Any unused donated leave will be returned to the active donor(s) (working or on a leave without pay status) on a pro‑rata basis and credited to the same leave account from which it was donated.
+If a recipient separates or transfers to another State agency, any unused donated leave will be returned to the active donor(s) (working or on an LWOP status) on a pro‑rata basis and credited to the same leave account from which it was donated.

 Definitions